Ngwah Desmond Ngwah Desmond

 Clean your database regularly (WP-Optimize)

-Use lazy loading and a content delivery network (CDN) - Prepare for Traffic SpikesIf you plan to scale traffic through ads or viral content:
+8. Prepare for Traffic SpikesIf you plan to scale traffic through ads or viral content:

 Use a CDN (like Cloudflare)